syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 You can download the source code of binding the SfDataGrid.SelectedIndex properties sample [here]()

-## Binding SfDataGrid.SelectedItem property
+## Xamarin.Forms DataGrid SelectedItem binding

-You can bind any object value to the bindable property [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) which gets or sets the selected item in the SfDataGrid.
+You can bind any object value to the [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) to apply selection to a row programmatically.
 Refer the below code to bind the `SfDataGrid.SelectedItem` from the ViewModel.

 {% highlight xaml %}